-We think it is a fair assumption to say that with the surge in gin popularity in Australia, we must be doing something right, and our Australian native botanicals deserve a lot of credit for that.
+We think it is a fair assumption to say that with the surge in gin popularity in Australia, we must be doing something right.
+And our Australian native botanicals deserve a lot of credit for that.

 Australian native botanicals give Australian Distillers the opportunity to create unique flavours that are simply not achievable elsewhere.
 Our rugged landscape and growing conditions for botanicals are our point of difference, creating something truly distinctive.
-Our accessibility to a wide range of native botanicals is good and it’s only getting better.
+The accessibility to a wide range of native botanicals is good and it’s only getting better.

 Our knowledge and importantly, our desire to explore deeper into the application of native botanicals and their flavour profile continues to build.
-The fact that the Aussie gin drinkers are also open to exploring new and exciting variations gives Gin Distillers the perfect audience to stretch the confines and craft inspired flavour combinations.
+The fact that the Aussie gin drinkers are also open to exploring new and exciting variations gives Gin Distillers the perfect audience to stretch the confines and craft-inspired flavour combinations.

 Barossa Distilling Co Native Botanicals